wp-plugins/simple-contact-form/readme.txt

 = ReadyGraph FAQ =

-**GENERAL QUESTIONS:**
+= GENERAL QUESTIONS: =

 **What is ReadyGraph?**

-ReadyGraph is a tool that makes it easy for websites to grow and manage their user-base, by allowing/utilizing: user sign-up, through an optional notification tab and an intelligent pop-up, with one-click sign-up and social login options; user friend invitations, through the sign-up pop-up, or a sidebar button; automated emails (optional) that keep visitors coming back, such as welcome messages to greet new users, recent site updates/posts to keep them informed, gentle reminders for inactive users, and a weekly digest of new content; mass emailing, for fast communication to all your subscribers; user-interaction, through an optional comment-feed sidebar; analytic tools, to track new subscribers, daily visits, and other key metrics that quantify your website’s growth and user engagement.
+ReadyGraph is a tool that makes it easy for websites to grow and manage their user-base, by allowing/utilizing: **user sign-up**, through an optional notification tab and an intelligent pop-up, with one-click sign-up and social login options; **user friend invitations**, through the sign-up pop-up, or a sidebar button; **automated emails** (optional) that keep visitors coming back, such as welcome messages to greet new users, recent site updates/posts to keep them informed, gentle reminders for inactive users, and a weekly digest of new content; **mass emailing**, for fast communication to all your subscribers; **user-interaction**, through an optional comment-feed sidebar; **analytic tools**, to track new subscribers, daily visits, and other key metrics that quantify your website’s growth and user engagement.

 **How do I install ReadyGraph?**